MarcusWolschon/osmeditor4android/BUILDING.md

 Given that Google randomly makes incompatible changes to these and regularly drops existing functionality, you are on your own if you use any other version than what is configured for gradle.

+## Build flavors (11.2 and later)

+Due to the forced upgrade policy from google from November 1st 2018 onwards we are now supporting two build flavors: _current_ that will target a recent Android SDK and support library and _legacy_ that will support old Android versions as long as practical.

+See [https://commonsware.com/blog/2018/01/08/android-version-ratchet.html](https://commonsware.com/blog/2018/01/08/android-version-ratchet.html) for some more information on this.

+Currently the split is as follows:

+  _current_ Android 14 / 4.0 "Ice Cream Sandwich" and later - support library version 27
+  _legacy_ Android 9 / 2.3 "Gingerbread" and later - support library version 25

 ## Building with gradle (Eclipse or command line)